bcfishobs

 fwapg

-To set up the output tables and run the job:
+To set up the database/create schema:

 $ git clone https://github.com/smnorris/bcfishobs.git